Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/statements.md

 The assignment here has the following syntactic elements:
 * The keyword `yield`, which indicates that we want to assign to a result.
-* The name of the result, here `result`.
+* The name of the result, here `greeting`.
 This must be identical to one of the names of a declared result in the header of the step.
 * An `=` sign.
 * The expression to evaluate (right-hand side).
 * A semicolon at the end.